GardensOfKadesh/Homeworld/README.md

 - tweaked the non-linear inverse perspective scaling to work better with high resolutions
 - anisotropic filtering for improved texture rendering
 - antialiased rendering
+- fixes for sound system bugs that stemmed from SDL port

 To see all changes between versions take a look at the [changelog](changelog.md).